 What to do after Thanksgiving dinner?

-People know that some kind of activity is a must on Thanksgiving.
-Families go for a long walk to the park or woods; some decide to have a little bit of more exercise and revive old rivalries with a friendly yet fierce game of Turkey Bowl.
+Everyone knows that some physical activity is a must on Thanksgiving.
+Families go for a long walk to the park or woods; some decide to have a little bit of more exercise and revive old rivalries with a friendly (yet fierce) game of Turkey Bowl.
 Throwing, catching and (especially) running can really make you sweat.

 We created this calculator to help you find out what you have to do to burn all those Thanksgiving food calories that you’ve eaten during dinner.

-You just type what you’ve eaten and what you want to do, and the calculator will tell you how long you’ll have to exercise to get that gravy out of your system.
-Keep in mind that more intense activities burn calories faster, so there's a trade-off there.
+You just type what you’ve eaten and what activity you plan on doing afterwards, and the calculator will tell you how long you’ll have to exercise to get that gravy out of your system.
+Keep in mind that more intense activities burn calories faster, so there's a trade-off involved.

 Or you can try Black Friday shopping for 17 hours.
 Unfortunately, it will be your bank account that ends up in the red zone.